tolgabenzer/oldpagebenzer.github.io/_pages/research.md

 ## Work in Progress:

-* ### <a href="https://tolgabenzer.github.io/files/mission_benzer.pdf" target="_blank">The Mission and the Brotherhood: The Role of Colonial Christian Missionaries on Contemporary Politics in Egypt</a>
+* ### The Mission and the Brotherhood: The Role of Colonial Christian Missionaries on Contemporary Politics in Egypt

 <ins>Abstract:</ins> This paper studies the long-term impact of Christian missions in colonial Egypt on present-day electoral outcomes.
 I combine contemporary census and election data at the district level with historical information on the spatial distribution of Christian missionaries and Muslim Brotherhood branches in early twentieth-century Egypt.
 I document a robust negative association between proximity to historical Christian missions and the support for Muslim Brotherhood in the 2012 Egyptian presidential elections.
 I do not find any relationship between Christian missions and historical Muslim Brotherhood presence.
 Finally, I present evidence that missions’ lasting effect is partly explained by increased education and urbanization.
 My findings indicate that exposure to historical Christian missions may have repercussions in contemporary politics beyond political participation through voting behavior, therefore, shaping the modern-day political environment and institutions.